 used this A-frame to step the mast of several other SJ23s and an SJ7.7M

 and only tied the deck pads with a short length of line.
 This poses no

-problem as they stay in place.
-There is only a slight force to push them
+problem as they stay in place with the slight force that pushes them

-NOTE 1 - If you wish to leave the A-frame in place while towing, then suspend the apex of the frame from the mast with a line.
+NOTE 1 - If you wish to leave the A-frame in place while towing, then suspend the apex of the frame from the mast with a line up to the mast.
 This prevents the frame from pounding on the deck and punching a hole through the gel-coat.
 In addition, you could use a tie down line to prevent the frame from bouncing up to the mast!
 To date I know of eight A-frames that have been built using these plans.
 Mine has stepped dozens of boat masts.
 Hmmm, I should say this qualifies for a free grog!